 Cochlear has signed an agreement to lease the premises for a minimum of 15 years upon completion.
-The newly constructed building will serve as Cochlear's Global Headquarters, manufacturing and research facilities.
+The newly constructed building will serve as Cochlear's global Headquarters, manufacturing and research facilities.
 The estimated commitments for lease rentals are disclosed in Note 18.

-The following balances related to the construction of the Headquarters are incorporated in the consolidated balance sheets of Cochlear:
+The following balances related to the construction of the Headquarters are incorporated in the balance sheet.